madgeeklabs/mgl-hexo-site/source/_posts/Its-Alive.md

 It's it here where the text goes?
 It does certainly seems so.

-So this is our home site for our budding adventure.
+So this is our blog site for our budding adventure.

 Stay tuned!